knewplay/oop-fundamentals/oop_fundamentals.md

 ### Classes and Objects

-In Object-Oriented Programming (OOP), classes and objects are fundamental concepts.
+In Object-Oriented Programming, classes and objects are fundamental concepts.
 A class is a blueprint for creating objects, defining their structure and behavior.
 An object is created from a class, representing a concrete entity based on the class blueprint.

 #### Example: Designing a RoboticArm class